imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 The transformation position (path or query) is only valid when creating a URL from the image path.
 Transformations are always added as query parameters if the URL is created from an absolute image path using **src**.
 {% endhint %}

-Now, lets create `app/screens/Fetch/index.js` to fetch an image also lets update `app/AppComponent.js` to include fetch image screen.
+Now, lets create `app/screens/Fetch/index.js` to fetch an image.
+Also, update `app/AppComponent.js` to include the fetch image screen.

 {% tabs %}
 {% tab title="app/AppComponent.js" %}